nodeftpd/nodeftpd/README.markdown

 Then implement the following event callbacks with logic you need performed:

+* command:user - Same as command:pass above, but first parameter will be the username that was sent from the client.
 * command:pass - Sends three params.
 The first is the password.
-The second is a callback to be called if you determine the password is correct.
+The second is a callback to be called if you determine the password is correct ... pass the username as the first parameter to this callback.
 Call the second if incorrect.
-* command:user - Same as command:pass above, but first parameter is the username that was sent from the client.

 04 September 2011
 ----